Late Night with Jimmy Fallon: Production

 The program was taped at NBC Studio 6B in the GE Building at 30 Rockefeller Center in New York City, the original home of The Tonight Show Starring Johnny Carson, until August 2013.
 In September 2013, the show moved to an identically-recreated set across the hall in Studio 6A, so that 6B could be remodeled for the return of The Tonight Show to New York in 2014.
 Studio 6A is the studio from which Late Night had been broadcast during the Letterman and O'Brien eras, while 6B had housed the WNBC News 4 New York studios since Carson moved his show to Burbank, California, in 1972.

 The show's house band was hip hop/neo soul band The Roots, and its announcer was Steve Higgins, a producer for Saturday Night Live.
 It was produced by Lorne Michaels' Broadway Video in association with NBC's television arm Universal Television (although copyright notices for Late Night, like select NBC Programming, read "© (year) NBC Studios, Inc".).

-Tapings began at 5:30pm for same-day broadcast; audiences arrived as much as 90 minutes in advance, which allowed for warm-up by a staff member ("try to find everything funnier than normal"); in between guests, Fallon recorded custom promotional clips for the NBC affiliates.
+Tapings began at 5:30 p.m. for same-day broadcast; audiences arrived as much as 90 minutes in advance, which allowed for warm-up by a staff member ("try to find everything funnier than normal"); in between guests, Fallon recorded custom promotional clips for the NBC affiliates.

 Online presence

 The incorporation of the Internet was an innovation decided long before the show began.
 Highlighting interactivity, Fallon dove into the Web prior to the show premiering, creating a Twitter account and beginning a vlog on the show's official website, which ran snippets of comedy bits and background reports on how he was building the show.
 The show's Web site was staffed by three full-time bloggers, who compile viral videos and post photos.
 Questlove tweeted during tapings of the show.
 "I think a lot of shows don't use the Internet as well as they could," said Fallon in 2009.
 "The Internet has been awesome," he added.
 "They've got my back."

 Online interaction and its presence on the show were crucial to its success.
-Fallon devoted considerable time and resources to incorporating digital ideas into his comedy — "he sits at his desk behind a Mac, not a microphone" — focusing especially on social media, which connects the younger audience.
+Fallon devoted considerable time and resources to incorporating digital ideas into his comedy—"he sits at his desk behind a Mac, not a microphone"—focusing especially on social media, which connects the younger audience.